avitase/cpp_lambda_talk/README.md

 # About
-Presentation material for my iCSC 2020 talk "Everything you (n)ever wanted to know about C++'s Lambdas".
+Presentation material for my talk "Everything you (n)ever wanted to know about C++'s Lambdas".
 The slides and exercises are available at:
  - slides: [slides.pdf](slides.pdf)
  - exercises: [exercise.pdf](exercise.pdf)